icsga/Yazz/README.txt

 - The UI isn't drawn correctly on the MacOS terminal (as of 10.14.6).
 It works fine with Tmux or iTerm2, so please try one of these if you're on MacOS.
-- The filter is a bit unstable and produces loud noise on some settings.
+- The filter is a bit unstable and produces loud noise in some extreme settings.

 ## Near future enhancements

-- Resonant filter
 - Chorus
 - Multitap delay
 - Additional key tuning tables for alternate tunings